bilgearikk/website/website/versioned_docs/version-fils_en/project/2025/francisc.niss/index.md

 ### Week 12 - 18 May
 I completed assembling the circuit and ensuring that each component is properly wired and powered.
 With the hardware setup in place.
 I also finished making the blueprint for the 3D component that I will be attaching to the motor.
 ### Week 19 - 25 May
+I’ve completed the hardware and motor torque testing to ensure the system can turn a guitar peg reliably.
+With testing finalized, I’ve now started coding and have implemented the key functions I planned.
 ## Hardware

 Raspberry Pi Pico 2W – acts as the central controller, running the logic to read audio input, process frequency, and control the motor.